aceres/cas-fee-project2-af/doc/configuration.md

 ## Style Framework / Component - Native Angular Directive

 We use [Bootstrap 3.3](https://getbootstrap.com/docs/3.3/) for the basis layout.
 No [PrimeNG](https://www.primefaces.org/primeng/#/) anymore!
-We uninstalled it.
+We've uninstalled it.
 It was in the phase of PoC (Proof of concept).

 We use [ngx-bootstrap](https://valor-software.com/ngx-bootstrap/#/getting-started) as native Angular directive instead (Modals and Alerts).